LemmyNet/lemmy-docs/src/en/administration/administration.md

 We recommend using Ansible, because it simplifies the installation and also makes updating easier.

+Lemmy uses roughly 150 MB of RAM in the default Docker installation.
+CPU usage is negligible.

 ### Other installation methods
 > ⚠️ **Under your own risk.**